Table Tennis Stretches and Flexibility Exercises

 Table Tennis stretching exercises to improve your game and do away with table tennis injuries for good.

-Over the intervening years, the game underwent a lot of changes; the only thing that has remained the same within it is the act of hitting little balls back and forth over a small net, on top of a table.
-A rash of unofficial championships and title exchanges for the sport began around the early 1900s.
+The game underwent a number of changes in the intervening period.
+The act of hitting little balls back and forth over a small net on top of a table was the only constant.
+Around the early 1900’s, unofficial championships and title exchanges became popular.

 Even though the sport is played on a smaller scale as compared to lawn tennis, the number of muscles used throughout has definitely not been scaled down.
 The same muscles that are used primarily for sports such as racquet ball, squash and tennis are all in play here: